00399 - Theoretical Philosophy

 Course contents

-The course is divided into two parts.
-In the first part, students will be introduced to theoretical philosophy, its expressions in relation to methods, argumentative techniques, and styles of exposition that can be adopted when reflecting on fundamental questions of human existence, the unquestioned assumptions of different forms of knowledge, and the nature and status of philosophy.
-Once they have become familiar with some of the main ways of understanding philosophical theory, the second part will address the theme of the course, namely the relationship between philosophical theories, the philosophers who proposed them, and the great historical events they lived through.
-In particular, we will look at Max Scheler (1874-1928), who in November 1914, a few months after the start of the First World War, published the warmongering work The Genius of War; Bertrand Russell and his pacifist text The Ethics of War (1915); Martin Heidegger and his Die Selbstbehauptung der deutschen Universität (Self-Assertion of the German University), the speech he gave in 1933, when Hitler had been in power for a few months and the author of Sein und Zeit (Being and Time) took up the post of rector of the University of Freiburg; Hannah Arendt and The Origins of Totalitarianism, the great study that the philosopher published in 1951, when the material and moral devastation brought about by the Second World War was still burning.
-The first three texts will be read and commented on in their entirety, while selected parts of Arendt's monumental text will be considered.
-The general questions that will guide the analysis and commentary of the texts (which will naturally be contextualized by the instructor within the thought and work of the thinkers who wrote them) are as follows: Does philosophy provide conceptual tools useful for understanding and critically evaluating social and political reality?
-Or is it the social and political reality of the moment and the particular cultural context from which they originate that expresses itself in philosophical theories and inevitably permeates them?
+The course is divided into two parts; in the first, students will be introduced to theoretical philosophy, exploring its various expressions in relation to methods, argumentative techniques, and expository styles that can be adopted when reflecting on the fundamental questions of human existence, the unquestioned assumptions underlying different forms of knowledge, and the nature and status of philosophy.
+Once students have become familiar with some of the main ways of understanding philosophical theory, the second part will address the course’s central theme: the relationship between philosophical theories, the philosophers who proposed them, and the major historical events they experienced.
+We will focus, in particular, on Max Scheler (1874–1928), who in November 1914, shortly after the outbreak of World War I, published the warmongering essay *The Genius of War*; on Bertrand Russell and his utilitarian-based pacifist text *The Ethics of War* (1915); Martin Heidegger and his “Self-Assertion of the German University,” the speech he delivered in 1933, when Hitler had been in power for only a few months and the author of *Being and Time* assumed the position of rector of the University of Freiburg; Hannah Arendt and Organized Guilt and Universal Responsibility, written between late 1944 and early 1945, when the war was not yet over and the full, shocking extent of the Nazi policy of extermination was only just becoming clear.
+The texts will be read and discussed in their entirety and will, of course, be contextualized within the thought and work of the thinkers who wrote them.
+The guiding questions of the course are as follows: Does philosophy provide conceptual tools useful for understanding and critically evaluating social and political reality?
+Or is it the social and political reality of the moment and of the particular cultural context of origin that expresses itself in philosophical theories and inevitably permeates them with itself?

 Readings/Bibliography